cwanjiru/cwanjiru/README.md

 I have always had an interest in changing the world through technology.
 I have good communication skills to convey ideas clearly to the clients satisfaction.
-Technically competent in problem solving and industry.
+Technically competent in problem solving and industry aware

 Below are some projects.
 I've been working on:
 1. **Angular-workoutApplication** -application that requires us to perform a set of 12 exercices in quick succession within the seven-minute time span.